Urtgard/WQAchievements/README.md

   * Fishing 'Round the Isles
   * All World Quests on Argus with a chance for a mount, pet or toy.

+And you can add any World Quest you want.
 ## Download
 https://www.curseforge.com/wow/addons/wqachievements